The Vermont Statutes Online

 Subchapter 001 : GENERAL PROVISIONS(Cite as: 23 V.S.A. § 1012)

 (a) A person, while operating or in charge of a motor vehicle shall, upon request by an enforcement officer who reasonably suspects that the person has committed or is committing a violation of this title, give his or her name and address and the name and address of the owner of the motor vehicle.

-(b) The operator shall produce his or her operator's license and the registration certificate for the motor vehicle.
-If the operator does not have a valid Vermont operator's license or does not have the license on his or her person, the operator shall produce other suitable forms of identification.
-A person operating a motor vehicle shall promptly and carefully stop when signalled to stop by an enforcement officer wearing insignia which identifies the officer.
+(b) The operator shall produce his or her operator’s license and the registration certificate for the motor vehicle.
+If the operator does not have a valid Vermont operator’s license or does not have the license on his or her person, the operator shall produce other suitable forms of identification.
+A person operating a motor vehicle shall promptly and carefully stop when signalled to stop by an enforcement officer wearing insignia that identifies the officer.

 (c) A person who violates subsection (a) of this section shall be fined not more than $1,250.00.

 (d) A person who violates subsection (b) of this section shall be assessed a civil penalty of not more than $250.00.
 (Added 1971, No. 258 (Adj.
 Sess.), § 3, eff.
 March 1, 1973; amended 1989, No. 109, § 6, eff.
 July 1, 1990; 1999, No. 58, § 7.)